 Progressive Wage Model For The Security Sector

-The Progressive Wage Model for security officers covers all Singaporeans and PRs employed by licenced security agencies.
-The PWM ensures security officers are equipped with the skills to carry out their jobs and are paid wages that correspond to their skills and productivity.
+The PWM for security officers work to equip such employees with the skills to carry out their jobs, and they are paid wages that correspond to their skills and productivity improvements.

 From 1 January 2020, security officers will have to be paid the following wages, in tandem with the improvement of their skills.
 Even without promotion, the salary of security officers will increase a minimum of 3% per annum each year under the current Progressive Wage Model.

 The security sector has a five-level career progression model.
-Career progression for each level:
+Here’s how the career progression for each level looks like:

 Progressive Wage Model For The Landscape Sector

 Since 30 June 2016, the PWM for landscape maintenance employees covered all Singaporeans and PRs employed in outsourced landscape maintenance jobs.
 Adhering to the PWM is a registration condition for NParks’ Landscape Company Register (LCR).
 From 1 September 2022, in-house landscaping workers are also covered under the PWM.

 In the landscape sector, there is a 4-level career progression ladder.
 Progressive wages are set at each level, and it requires specific training by the Singapore Workforce Skills Qualification for Landscape (Landscape WSQ).